GriffithUniLibrary/research-data-management/index.md

 Once completed, the key outcomes will be:

-- The creation of a usable and practical data management plan
+- the creation of a usable and practical data management plan
 - you will understand your responsibilities as a data researcher
 - you will have a working knowledge of data management and planning effects research
 - you will know to best store and retrieve your data safely
 - you will know whom to contact if issues arise

 Data management planning templates are available for download [here](https://www.griffith.edu.au/__data/assets/word_doc/0024/1235256/20210107-Data-management-plan-template-and-examples.docx) or directly from our library data management page [here](https://www.griffith.edu.au/library/research-publishing/working-with-data/manage-and-plan), the plans are linked at the base of the page.

 Published by [Griffith University Library](http://www.griffith.edu.au/library/), {{ site.pub_year }}.